Alexia Putellas: Eleven Foundation

 In 2015, when CF Mollet UE started a women's football section, Putellas was invited to be ambassador, a role she accepted; she regularly visits the club when she is in her hometown.
 This fuelled her interest in supporting formative women's football.
 When she was unable to play during her ACL injury and hit "one of [her] lowest points", Putellas started developing an initiative to support girls' football.
-She founded the Eleven Foundation in 2024, aiming to support girls through football and reduce inequality; it had plans to provide football training for 300 girls around the world.
+She launched the Eleven Foundation in 2024, aiming to support girls through football and reduce inequality; it started with plans to provide football training for 300 girls around the world.
+In June 2026, Putellas was visiting Caracas, Venezuela, to launch a partnership between the foundation and the city's Liga Monumental when the 2026 Venezuela earthquakes struck.
+The following day, Putellas was able to confirm she and her family were safe.

 Personal life

 Putellas was close with her father.
 Though he was ill with heart problems during her time at Levante, he constantly travelled to Valencia to watch her play.
 She considered studying medicine to help him; in 2012, just before the start of the 2012 UEFA Women's Under-19 Championship, he died.
 Putellas has celebrated goals by pointing her fingers to the sky in dedication to her father.
 In 2020, after close friend Virginia Torrecilla was diagnosed with cancer, Putellas began wearing Torrecillas's number 14 with the Spain national team.

 She speaks Catalan as her primary language, having learnt Spanish in school as a child and English in the 2020s.
-She has a pet dog, a Pomeranian called Nala, who has an Instagram account.
+She had a pet dog, a Pomeranian called Nala, who had an Instagram account.
+Putellas shared in a November 2023 interview that Nala died unexpectedly days before the interview was conducted.
 While Putellas does not discuss her relationships, she has shared social media posts featuring partners.
 After winning the Champions League in 2023, a video of Putellas greeting her girlfriend in the stands went viral on TikTok.
 Putellas has a large number of tattoos, including various Latin phrases (prominently Labor omnia vincit); a Hand of Fatima; an Eye of Horus; a Barcelona panot tile with "Made in" written above; a football; the number 112 (combining her first Spain shirt number, 12, with her iconic shirt number, 11); and a silhouette of her father holding her as an infant and handing her a football.